cobbzilla/mobiletto/README.md

     async remove (path, recursive = false, quiet = false)

 ## Logging
-Mobiletto uses the winston logging library.
-Set the log level with the `MOBILETTO_LOG_LEVEL` environment variable.
+Mobiletto uses the [winston](https://www.npmjs.com/package/winston) logging library.

+Logs **will** contain file paths and error messages, but will **never** contain keys, secrets, or any other connection configuration information.

+### Log level
+Use the `MOBILETTO_LOG_LEVEL` environment variable to set the log level.
 The default level is `warn`.
 The most verbose level is `silly`, although currently mobiletto does not log at levels below `debug`

     MOBILETTO_LOG_LEVEL=silly

+### Log file
+By default, the logger writes to the console.
+To send logs to a file, set the `MOBILETTO_LOG_FILE` environment variable.
+When logging to a file, logs will no longer be written to the console.

+    MOBILETTO_LOG_FILE=/var/my_mobiletto_log

+To turn off logging:

+    MOBILETTO_LOG_FILE=/dev/null
+    MOBILETTO_LOG_LEVEL=emerg     # not strictly necessary; minimizes time spent in logging code